NALLAMOLU-CHAITANYA/Java_learning/material/system_design/gaurav_sen.md

 | scales well as users increase.                           |      Hardware limit                |

-2. Capacity planning and estimation: main topic in doc
+2. Capacity planning and estimation: main topic in doc.
+We are expected to find these:

+-> Estimate how much storage utube needs per day to store the videos uploaded by uploaders?
+-> Estimate how much cache do you need to show the most popular videos in youtube?
+-> Estimate number of processors required to process the videos that are to be uploaded?